prydatkoo/sladent-website/README.md

 # Sladent Dentistry Website

-A sophisticated, professional website for Sladent Dentistry clinic featuring a clean, minimal design that builds trust and credibility.
+A modern, professional website for Sladent Dentistry clinic featuring a clean, minimal design that builds trust and credibility.
+Built with responsive HTML5, CSS3, and vanilla JavaScript for optimal performance and accessibility.

 ## Overview